South East Asia Command: Description

 It was not until late 1944 that the land forces chain of command was clarified, after Stilwell was recalled to Washington.
 His overall role, and the CBI command were then split among three people: Lt Gen. Raymond Wheeler became Deputy Supreme Allied Commander South East Asia; Maj.
 Gen. Albert Wedemeyer became Chief of Staff to Chiang, and commander of US Forces, China Theater (USFCT).
 Lt Gen. Daniel Sultan was promoted, from deputy commander of CBI to commander of US Forces, India-Burma Theater (USFIBT) and commander of the NCAC.
 The 11th Army Group was redesignated Allied Land Forces South East Asia (ALFSEA) under a new commander Lieutenant-General Oliver Leese who had relinquished command of the Eighth Army in Italy, and NCAC (which by this time included Chinese, American and British units) was placed under ALFSEA.
 As the drive to liberate Burma began in earnest however, Chiang Kai-shek and Wedemeyer made increasing demands for NCAC's formations to be moved to the China Theatre to meet the threat of Japanese attacks from the north.
 Once the Burma Road from Mandalay to Chungking was secured NCAC became passive and in March 1945 Mountbatten agreed to the US and Chinese troops in NCAC being gradually withdrawn to the China.

 RAF aircraft destined for SEAC had the word "SNAKE" applied after the serial during ferrying to prevent them being appropriated by other commands along the route.

-In February 1945 Air Marshal Keith Park was appointed Allied Air Commander of South-East Asia Command [SEAC] where he served until the end of the war.
+In February 1945, Air Marshal Keith Park was appointed Allied Air Commander of South-East Asia Command (SEAC) where he served until the end of the war.

-Once most of Burma was re-captured by Fourteenth Army, the command turned its attention towards its next major operational objective: Malaya.
+Once most of Burma was re-captured by Fourteenth Army on 2nd May 1945, the command turned its attention towards its next major operational objective: Malaya.
 However, the use of atomic bombs on the Japanese mainland brought the war to an abrupt end.